Eco-Friendly Fireplace - What to Look for in a Green Option

 Ethanol Fireplace

 An ethanol fireplace is supplied by a biofuel known as ethanol, which is mainly derived from corn and sugarcane.
-The main advantage of this type of fireplace is that it can be easily inserted into the opening of an existing wood-burning fireplace.
+The main advantage is its installation flexibility, notably with inserts specially designed to revive the hearth of an old, unused wood-burning fireplace.

 Rather eco-friendly aside from the energy required to produce biofuel, it doesn’t emit any fumes.
 Its combustion is clean and practically odourless.